Mohammad Abdul Halim: Personal life

 In February 2022, Halim informed media that he has been suffering from a heart disease for a long time and his physical condition is gradually deteriorating.
 Along with that, Halim's previous knee injury from his playing days had still not gone away.
 He also informed that he is unable to get better treatment due to lack of money.

+Halim's elder brother, Abdur Razzak, a footballer who played in the First Division in the 70s, died on 23 October 2023.